-A carbon filter can be a highly effective method that can eliminate over 90% of smells, assuming that the air filter fits your fan properly and it is big enough for your room.
+A carbon filter is a highly effective method that can eliminate over 90% of smells from an indoor grow space.
+When choosing a carbon filter, you need to choose one that fits your fan properly and it is big enough to circulate the air for your room.

 |Hon & Guan||6||No Info|